Homingdung/numerical_analysis_py/README.md

 M:0 = x + y   \\
 T: 0 = -2y + z \\
 $$
-solve this systems and we can get:
+Solve this systems and we can get:

 $$
 x = -1/5, y = 1/5, z = 2/5
 $$
-we could get the relationship between these variables:
+Thus, we could get the relationship between these variables:

 $$
 r = C(\frac{t^2E}{\rho})^{1/5}
 $$

 we could also use linear regression to solve the constants by rewirte the model and fit it:

 $$
 r = at^b